-Our curriculum at Manor has been designed and developed to excite, engage and empower all learners by providing a rich and stimulating education that meets the needs of all children through relevant and purposeful content and meaningful experiences.
-Our school values of community, determination, excellence, responsibility and respect are deeply-rooted within our curriculum.
-These underpinning values enable children to achieve academic success whilst equally valuing and promoting their physical development, well-being and mental health.
+Our curriculum at Manor has been designed and developed to excite, engage and empower all learners by providing a rich and stimulating education that sparks curiosity and meets the needs of all children through relevant and purposeful content and meaningful experiences that reflect the rich diversity of our community and that of modern day life.

-Our curriculum enables all of our children to develop as independent, confident and successful learners, with high aspirations, who know how to make a positive contribution to their community and the wider society.
-We use our embedded values to promote positive attitudes to learning which reflect the attributes and skills needed to promote responsibility for learning and future success.
-Our curriculum follows a mastery approach that carefully considers children’s prior learning, provides first hand experiences which allow the children to develop interpersonal skills, build resilience and become confident, creative and critical thinkers.
+Our curriculum enables all of our children to develop as independent, confident and successful learners, with high aspirations, who know how to make a positive contribution to their community and beyond.
+We use our embedded values and school threads, to promote positive attitudes to learning which reflect the attributes and skills needed to promote responsibility for learning and future success, developing the children’s understanding of themselves and their role as global citizens.

 Our curriculum celebrates the rich diversity of the school and utilises the skills, knowledge and cultures of the community, ensuring that children are well prepared for life in modern Britain.